-This condition has generally been satisfied by the revised TCPI, which reflects 0.62 acre of off-site clearing on the worksheet for impacts associated with the sewer outfall, stormwater management outfalls, and some road improvements immediately adjacent to this application.
+This condition appears to have been satisfied by the revised TCPI, which reflects 0.62 acre of off-site clearing on the worksheet.
 However, there is no clear indication as to the need for additional off-site infrastructure associated with the construction of off-site road improvements.
+Therefore, this condition should be carried over to any subsequent plans that shall identify all off-site infrastructure impacts including road construction.